 How long does the child rider last?

-The coverage ends when your child reaches “age of maturity” and this age varies depending on which life insurance company you ask.
+The coverage ends when your child reaches “age of majority” and this age varies depending on which life insurance company you ask.
 The age range is generally somewhere between 18 and 25.

 No parent ever wishes to go through the heartache of losing and burying a child, but a child rider will ensure you have the financial flexibility to pay for a funeral and take time off to be with family as you grieve.